Early Predictions for the 2019 NFL QB Carousel

-At 29 years old, with three full years of starting experience, Taylor should have a handful of suitors on the open market.
+At 29 years old and with three full years of starting experience, Taylor should have a handful of suitors on the open market.
 The veteran isn't known for stretching the field with highlight plays, but teams can depend on him to protect the football.
-He threw 16 interceptions in 44 starts between the 2015-17 campaigns.
+He threw 16 interceptions in 43 starts between the 2015-17 campaigns.

 The Carolina Panthers don't have a solid backup to Cam Newton.
 Taylor Heinicke serves in the reserve role, and his contract expires in the offseason.

 Newton has recorded at least 359 rushing yards in each of his eight seasons with the Panthers.
-If he goes down with an injury, Taylor, who's logged 1,836 career rushing yards, is capable of mimicking the mobile aspect of the starting quarterback's skill set.
+If he goes down with an injury, Taylor's 1,836 career rushing yards prove he would be capable of replacing Newton's scrambling ability.

 With few teams in dire need of new starters under center, Taylor may have to settle for a one-year deal as a reserve, barring an unforeseen cut elsewhere.
 He could see action if Newton's body begins to wear down after taking hits through the years as a ball-carrier.